Beavers, Cubs & Scouts

 Scouts temporarily meet at Temple Park Centre, 197 Harborough Avenue, S2 1QT.
 Sessions are every Friday.
 Meetings start at 7pm and finish at 8:30pm.
 Scouts will move back into St Swithun’s Church later in the year – you will receive details at the time to confirm.

 All sections will deliver extra sessions at weekends or school holidays from time to time.
 Occasionally we may hold a longer meeting based on the planned activities.

 If we are doing something different we will be sure to let you know.
 As we are outdoors quite often we always recommend bringing a coat and water bottle to sessions.

 Uniform and awards

 Once settled Beavers, Cubs and Scouts get their own uniform.
 Beavers & Cubs wear a jumper and the group necker, whereas Scouts wear a shift and the group necker.
 This helps them feel like they belong and comfortable to explore and try things out without getting their normal clothes messy.

-Jumpers and shirts need to be purchased by yourselves at the four week mark.
-We recommend buying them from the Scout shop on Trippet Lane, or online including the Scout shops website or second hand sites like ebay.
-During investment, at approximately week 5-7, the young person is given their necker to show they belong to 186 Sheffield.
+Jumpers and shirts need to be purchased by yourselves at the four week mark – we will confirm this at the time.
+We recommend buying them from the Sheffield Scout shop on Trippet Lane (https://www.scout-and-guide-shop.co.uk/) where you can try on for size, or the national Scout shops website (http://shop.scouts.org.uk/) or second hand sites like ebay.
+During investment, at approximately week 5-8, the young person is given their necker (covered by monthly subs) to show they belong to 186 Sheffield.
 If you need a replacement necker or woggle, these can be purchased from us.